Olukemi Omoyeni's Profile

 But I am on the eve of affluence and opulence,

-Nothing has changed as I envisioned
+Though nothing has changed as I envisioned,

 Morning